csc-training/linux-1/08-Setup_of_system.md

   $ alias l="ls -1"
   $ alias lc="l | wc -l"
   ```
-  - Now you can even change the alias for 'l' and have the changed behaviour in alias 'lc', too.
+  - Now you can even change the alias for `l` and have the changed behaviour in alias `lc`, too.
 - Use the unalias built-in to remove an alias:
   ```bash
   $ unalias l lc